GreaterGoodest/blog.dev.repo/content/post/elf_science_p1.md

 This loop will iterate over each byte in the encrypt_me() function (addr += 1) as long as there are still bytes left to encrypt (function_size > 0).

 At each iteration, it will decrypt (xor) the instruction residing at the current address (*(int *)addr) with our key (0xFA).
 We're converting to an (int *) here to allow for this arithmetic, and dereferencing the pointer to alter the actual instruction instead of the address the instruction resides at.
 We will then take the result and overwrite the formerly encrypted instruction byte.

-You might need to read that last bit a couple of times for it to make sense...

 Before we continue, we'll need to check where encrypt_me is living in memory now, as it has most likely moved.